Government shutdown could trigger furloughs in Colorado Springs, close Rocky Mountain National Park

 “If a national park has a gate or door, it must be locked until a funding deal is reached and our parks can be staffed and protected,” the statement said.

 During a previous shutdown, parks saw serious damage.
-At Big Bend National Park, prehistoric petroglyphs were vandalized and in Joshua Tree National Park trees more than a 100 years old were chopped down, the statement said.
+At Big Bend National Park in Texas, prehistoric petroglyphs were vandalized and at Joshua Tree National Park in California trees more than a 100 years old were chopped down, the statement said.

 What is the debate in Congress about this year?